 Marriott Rewards Premier Credit Card:

 Here is another card that’s made out of real metal.
-Its smooth black finish makes it appearance pop even more.
+Its smooth black finish makes its appearance pop even more.

-Last month, in October, I opened up an account because of this ridiculous bonus offer they are running at the moment: Earn 50,000 Points after spending $1,000 in your first 3 months from account opening.
+Earn 70,000 Points after spending $2,000 in your first 3 months from account opening.
 After your account is approved, you also get 1 free night stay at a Category 1-4 location. $0 Intro Annual Fee for the first year, then $85.